Yunshu921/Analysis-factors-determining-U.S.-Stock-return-rate/README.md

-# Simplify the Model
+#  Revisiting the generalized linear models for MPs ingestion in fishes

 ## Overview

 This repo contains the code and data to produce 1) a paper which is a reproduction of https://github.com/GCov/A-Bayesian-analysis-of-the-factors-determining-microplastics-ingestion-in-fishes.git.
-2) replications of
+2) replications of the generalized linear models and some plots.

 ## File Structure